 Andamantra Resort & Villas is on the west coast of Phuket.
 Just 2 kilometres from Patong and a short drive from Kamala and Surin beaches.
-Kalim beach or bay is a very nice place to stay since it is a small district with a local community.
+Kalim beach or bay is an excellent place to stay since it is a small district with a local community.
 The majority of the people living here are Muslims.
 There is a mosque and a school.
-Kalim beach is very short, mostly you see people fishing and it is popular with surfers.
+Kalim beach is very short, mostly you see people fishing, and it is popular with surfers.
 Quite a lot of rocks.
 Between the hotel and the beach, there is a road.
 But, this is the case in most places around Phuket.
-I highly appreciated the food scene.
-Both the local street food vendors and the international cuisine in the area.
+I highly appreciated the food scene—both the local street food vendors and the international cuisine in the area.
 Read more about Kalim beach and its fantastic restaurants here.

 Laundry service, 7/11 and motorbike rentals just outside the resort.

 The room was large with a king-size bed and a big balcony.
 Be prepared that the rooms are a bit worn, old school.
-A display by the bed to control the lights and the central air-conditioning, but no power outlet near the bed to charge the phone.
-There is a slight sweet-toned smell from moisture.
-This happens in many hotels in the tropics though where there is high humidity, and I can understand the problems it must have been for many of these hotels to keep up maintenance during the pandemic.
+The bed displays to control the lamps and the central air-conditioning, but no power outlet near the bed to charge the phone.
+There is a slight sweet-toned smell from moisture; it happens in many hotels in the tropics, though, where there is high humidity, and I can understand the problems; it must have been for many of these hotels to maintain during the pandemic.

 Vast washroom and a good shower.
-The toilet flushed well but slowly.
-Sometimes need to press the button twice.
+The toilet flushed well but unhurriedly.
+Occasionally I needed to press the button twice.

 You could hear motorbikes driving up and down outside the room and the occasional minaret call to prayer as well as some roaster and hens cluck-cluck, chuck-chuck.
 It didn’t bother me.
 But I met a digital nomad that asked for a room change because he was so disturbed by what he said was the noise from the road.

 I don’t want to be too harsh against the hotel since they tried to provide a buffet.
 That indicates that there were quite a lot of choices.
-The hotel provided rice porridge, some salad, warm Thai dishes, fried egg, sausages and fruits such as watermelon and pineapple.
-In terms of bread, only white toast bread and some banana cakes(delicious).
+The hotel provided rice porridge, some salad, warm Thai dishes, fried egg, sausages and fruits such as watermelon and pineapple, only white toast bread and some banana cakes(delicious).
 Some day you could get pancakes.
 For the warm food, the main ingredient was chicken in almost all dishes every day.

 Juice and coffee was nothing to write home about.
 But the 7/11 outside the hotel had great coffee for 25 baht.
-So every morning I headed straight to 7/11 after breakfast.
-For the price, I paid I must say that there were enough choices to enable me to leave the breakfast full every morning.
-It does help if you can eat rice and chicken basil for breakfast though.
+So every morning, I headed straight to 7/11 after breakfast.
+For the price I paid I must say that there were enough choices to enable me to leave the breakfast full every morning.
+It does help if you can eat rice and chicken basil for breakfast

-If you are dependent on yoghurt, many choices of bread and so on.
+Suppose you are dependent on yoghurt, many choices of bread and so on.
 Then you will not appreciate this breakfast.
-I did suggest they have some more variation politely.
-They do have a real coffee machine but for a latte and cappuccino, it is something you need to pay for.
+I did suggest that they should have some more variation (politely).
+They do have a real coffee machine, but for a latte and cappuccino, you need to pay for it.

 I have only positive things to say.
 When I asked for the Sha + hotel confirmation to use for my COE, it took less than 15 minutes to receive the document from their reservations.
-Housekeeping, reception, breakfast staff were all very friendly and efficient.
+Housekeeping, reception, breakfast staff were all amiable and efficient.